 Following AIFSN[AC] × aSlotTime – aRxTxTurnaroundTime of idle medium after SIFS (not necessarily medium idle during the SIFS) after the last busy medium on the antenna that was the result of a transmission of a frame for any EDCAF and which did not require an acknowledgment.

-Following AIFSN[AC] × aSlotTime + aSIFSTime – aRxTxTurnaroundTime of idle medium after the last indicated idle medium as indicated by the CS mechanism that is not covered by a) to d).
+Following AIFSN[AC] × aSlotTime + aSIFSTime – aRxTxTurnaroundTime of idle medium after the last indicated busy medium as indicated by the CS mechanism that is not covered by a) to d).

-f) Following aSlotTime of idle medium, which occurs immediately after any of these conditions, a) to f), is met for the EDCAF

-Following aSlotTime of idle medium, which occurs immediately after any of these conditions, a) to f), is met for the EDCAF On these specific slot boundaries each EDCAF shall make a determination to perform one and only one of the

-Decrement the backoff timer.

-Initiate the transmission of a frame exchange sequence.

-Invoke the backoff procedure due to an internal collision.

-Do nothing.

-NOTE—In the case that an EDCAF gains access to the channel and transmits MSDUs, A-MSDUs, or MMPDUs from a

-secondary AC, the EDCAF of the secondary AC is not affected by this operation.
-If the EDCAF of a secondary AC

-experiences an internal collision with the EDCAF that gained access to the channel, it performs the backoff procedure

-regardless of the transmission of any of its MSDUs, A-MSDUs, or MMPDUs (See 10.22.2.6 (Sharing an EDCA

-TXOP)).

-At each of the above-described specific slot boundaries, each EDCAF shall decrement the backoff timer if the backoff timer for that EDCAF has a nonzero value.
+Immediately after any of these conditions, a) to e), is met for the EDCAF, each EDCAF shall decrement the backoff timer if the backoff timer for that EDCAF has a nonzero value.
+If the backoff timer is suspended, the medium shall be determined to be idle for a duration of a time period a) to e), ignoring the term aRXTXTurnaroundTime, before resuming to decrement the backoff timer.

-At each of the above-described specific slot boundaries, each EDCAF shall initiate a transmission sequence if
+Each EDCAF shall initiate a transmission sequence if

 There is a frame available for transmission at that EDCAF, and